Investing in therapy is an investment in yourself. We have options to make your investment work for you.

 FAQ: How do I know what my insurance will cover?

 You can call the number on your insurance card and ask about your telehealth benefits for out-patient mental health.
-As a courtesy, RAFT Consulting will also run your benefits and provide you with a summary of what your insurance will and will not cover.
-This is never guaranteed, and you are encouraged to confirm directly with your individual insurance plan.
+In addition, RAFT Consulting will verify your benefits and provide you with a summary of what your insurance will and will not cover.
+However, this information is never guaranteed, and you are encouraged to confirm directly with your plan.

-Our administrative team is happy to answer any questions you may have before investing in therapy.
-Please email Travis and our administrative team at admin@raftconsulting with your specific questions.
+In conclusion, our administrative team is happy to answer any questions you may have before investing in therapy.